 Introduc ction 1

 Broad aims 1

 Section A: The Woman Manager as Interviewer 2

 Broad aims 2

 Unit 1: Understanding Recruitment in Relation to Selection 2

 Outcomes 2

 What is recruitment?
 2

 What is selection?
 2

 What is sifting?
 3

 What is short-listing?
 3

 What is a selection interview?
 3

 Legal considerations in recruiting staff?
 4

 Outcomes 4

 Legal 4

 Example: Applying the appropriate legislation to infringement 8

 Unit 2: Measurement of Behavioural Attributes as a Mechanism to

 Promote Fairness in Recruitment 10

 Outcomes 10

 What does assessment of behavioural attributes mean?
 10

-Why is measurement of behavioural attributes a better approach?
-10
+7 10

 Underlying principles 10

 Exercise 11

-Ilnit 3.
-Before Selection 10
+Unit 3: Before Selection 12

-Offic 3.
-Outcomes
+Outcomes 12

-Understanding the job content
+Understanding the job content 12

-Characteristics of a good advertisement for position
+Characteristics of a good advertisement for position 12

-Exercise: Discussion of examples of advertisements
+Exercise: Discussion of examples of advertisements 13

-Exercise.
-Discussion of examples of devertisements 10

-Unit 4: Preparation Ahead of the Selection Interview 13
+Unit 4: Preparation Ahead of the Selection Interview 1.3

-Outcomes 13
+• 13

-Constituting the selection panel 13
+13

-Responsibilities of the School Governing Body in interviews 14

-Guidelines for constituting the interviewing committee 14
+14

+14

-Exercise 15
+15

 Unit 5: Administrative Responsibilities Preceding the Interview 15

 Outcomes 15

 Receipt of applications 15

 Sifting 16

 Short-listing 16

 The requirements as stated in the advertisement 16

-Tips for short-listing 17
+Tips for short-listing 17 17

-After short-listing and before the interview 17
+After Short-listing and before the litterview 1 /

 Unit6: Preparing the Selection Panel on the day of the Interview 18

 Outcomes 18

 Discussion among selection panel members ahead of interviews 18

 The role of the chairperson 19

 Icebreaking or buying-time questions 19

 The roles of the panel members in general 19

 The role of body language 20

-Format of questions when using measurement behavioural
+Format of questions when using measurement behavioural 20

 attributes as an interviewing technique 20

-Attributes on which panel members rate candidates by means

 of observation 23

 Sequence of activities in selection interviewing 23

 Script for the chairperson 24

 Example 25

 Checklist for interviewing panels 25

 Role-play 26

-,

 Unit 7: Preparing Women Managers to take Unpopular

 Recruitment and Selection Decisions 27

 Outcomes 27

 Exercise 27

 Before the interview 28

 Exercise 30

+Caalla D. The Manager of Condition 6 -

 Section B: The Woman Manager as Candidate 31

-· · · · · · · · · · · · · · · · · · ·

-Unit 8: Preparing to Climb your Career Ladder 31
+Unit 8: Preparing to Climb your Career Ladder

-Outcomes 31

-Preparing yourself for a brilliant career 31
+Preparing yourself for a brilliant career

-When you meet the minimum formal qualification requirements 31
+When you meet the minimum formal qualification requirements

 When you do not meet the minimal qualification requirements 31

 Determine whether you meet other requirements (experience) 31

 Informing yourself 32

-Read professional publications/journals 32
+Read professional publications/journals

-Participate in professional activities 32
+Participate in professional activities

 Build your CV 32

 Supplement your CV with a professional portfolio 32

-See obstacles as opportunities 32
+See obstacles as opportunities

 Build your values around the DoE culture 33

 Go beyond the call of duty 33

 Project a winning attitude 33

+Exercise

-Exercise 33
+Exercise

 Unit 9: Building an Attractive Curriculum Vitae 34

-Outcomes 34
+Outcomes

 Personal information and your rights 34

 The Employment Equity Act and your responsibilities as an applicant 34

 The Labour Relations Act and your rights as an applicant for employment 35

 Identification 35

 Your personal contact details 35

 Qualifications 35

 Exercise 36

 Identifying leadership roles you have played 36

 Leadership roles 36

 Deciding on a CV format 36

 Exercise 37

 Carefully choosing your words in your CV 37

 Examples of action words (verbs) 37

 Words to avoid 38

 Work experience 38

 Sequencing 38

 What to include in the work history section 38

 Exercise 40

 References 40

 Practical Tips 44

 The myth of one CV 41

 Completion of the relevant application form 41

 Practical tips 41